kegdotcom/Fetch-Backend/README.md

 How to execute:
 1. Make sure you have java installed.
 If not, you can install it here: https://www.java.com/en/download/manual.jsp
-2. download the code in this public repository into its own directory on your local machine
+2. download the java files from this public repository into its own directory on your local machine
-3. make sure the .csv file to load the data from is in the same directory
+3. make sure the .csv file you would like to load the data from is in the same directory
 6. open a terminal in that directory and run the following commands:

 javac -cp ./ PointSpender.java